Detecting Topological Phase Transition in Superconductor-Semiconductor Hybrids by Electronic Raman Spectroscopy: Dynamical response and Raman spectra

-Figs.~\ref{fig:cm}(b-d) show the density response functions of the wire through these three processes at $\delta B=-0.18~{\rm T}$, 0, and $0.18~{\rm T}$, respectively, where we set $\Gamma = \mu$.
+Figs.~\ref{fig:cm}(b-d) show the density response functions of the wire through these three processes at $\delta B=-0.18~{\rm T}$, 0, and $0.18~{\rm T}$, respectively, where we set $\Gamma = \mu$, where $\mu$ is the chemical potential of electrons in the wire.
 All the parameters in the wire are the same as those used before, while the gap and chemical potential in the parent superconductor are chosen as $\Delta_{\rm sc}=0.2~{\rm meV}$ and $\mu_{\rm sc}=1~{\rm eV}$, respectively.
 It is observed that the density response of the wire is dominated by process I corresponding to Eq.~\eqref{eq:chi_rpa}, see black curve in Fig.~\ref{fig:cm}(b).
 In the process II ($\chi^{\rm II}_{\rho\rho}$), a tiny peak appears at $\omega = 0.4~{\rm meV}$, which coincides with the threshold energy of pair excitations and Higgs excitation energy in the parent superconductor, see green curve in Fig.~\ref{fig:cm}(b).
 We have verified that, although the peak slightly increases with $\Gamma$, the contributions through processes II and III remain negligible compared to process I also at the TPT and the topological phase [Figs.~\ref{fig:cm}(c) and \ref{fig:cm}(d)].
-We remark that, in the weak coupling limit when the gap of the parent superconductor is much smaller than its chemical potential, the density response function of the parent superconductor vanishes due to the screening effect of the long-range Coulomb interaction~\cite{cea14,cea16}, see also Sec.~S3.5 in Ref.~\cite{SM}.
-Although the coupling to the wire via pair tunneling slightly diminishes the screening effect, the density response of the parent superconductor remains negligible, at least when $\Gamma \lesssim \mu_{\rm sc}= 1~{\rm meV}$~\cite{SM}.
-The parent superconductor provides little contribution to the density response, and the structure factor in Eq.~\eqref{eq:R} is dominated by Eq.~\eqref{eq:chi_rpa}.
-Thus, the field evolution of the Raman response shown in Fig.~\ref{fig:disp} can detect the TPT even when considering the fluctuation effects in the parent superconductor.
+We remark that, in the weak coupling limit when the gap of the parent superconductor is much smaller than its chemical potential, the density response function of the parent superconductor vanishes due to the screening effect of the long-range Coulomb interaction~\cite{cea14,cea16}, see also Appendix~\ref{sec:sc_cm} and Fig.~\ref{fig:higgs}(c).
+Although the coupling to the wire via pair tunneling slightly diminishes the screening effect, the density response of the parent superconductor remains negligible, at least when $\Gamma \lesssim \mu_{\rm sc}= 1~{\rm meV}$.
+In contrast, as shown in Fig.~\ref{fig:chiq0}, the intensity of the density response in a superconducting nanowire increases with its radius $a$, indicating that increasing the wire’s radius weakens the screening effect.
+This is because electrons in the wire with a larger $a$ have more space to move and hence their pair-wise interaction is weaker.
+Therefore, the layer of the parent superconductor provides little contribution to the density response and the structure factor in Eq.~\eqref{eq:R} is dominated by the dynamic density response of the semiconducting wire in Eq.~\eqref{eq:chi_rpa}.
+The Raman response functions connected with the superconducting layers, $\tilde{\chi}^{\rm II,III}_{\rho\rho}$, do not contribute significantly.
+The field evolution of the Raman response shown in Fig.~\ref{fig:disp} can detect the TPT even when considering the fluctuation effects in the parent superconductor.